Hi! We’re a Speculative Fiction podcast that’s here to bring you light in the darkness.

 Rachel Renee, better known as @Lady_SnipeShot, is a Team Leader, co-host, and community organizer for The Gametographers.
 A graduate from Los Angeles Film School, she is also a screenwriter and sound editor.
 In 2017 Rachel was a participant in the very first Virtual Photography exhibition at PAX AU and in 2018 she hosted the Guerilla Games Anniversary Photography competition for Horizon Zero Dawn.
 Rachel’s current projects include a virtual photography publication featuring photographers in The Gametographers’ community and her first sci-fi pilot script, Orion.

 Diane Morrison, also known as @SableAradia, is a short & long-form science fiction & fantasy writer.
 She does a lot of different things: she’s a podcaster, a musician, an activist, and a proud nerd who has spent many years immersed in nerdy subcultures.
-She’s the manager for the official SFWA YouTube channel and host of The Panel and SpecWomenChat.
+She was the manager for the official SFWA YouTube channel and host of The Panel and SpecWomenChat.
 Recently she’s discovered WorldAnvil and is quietly crawling up her own navel, creating the worlds that her reviews say she’s great at building.
 Find her at her website or her Patreon.

 What is Hopepunk?

 The term was first coined by Alexandra Rowland as the antithesis of “grimdark,” a speculative genre featuring fatalistic nihilism and a tooth and claw environment.
 She wrote: